dascardoso/dascardoso/README.md

 ## <>Gabriel Cardoso</>
-👾 Fullstack developer and cybersecurity enthusiast, passionate about 'breaking' and rethinking technology.
+👾 Fullstack developer and cybersecurity enthusiast, passionate about 'breaking' and rethinking.

 ---